About DBS Therapy

 Benefits and Risks

-DBS has been proven to reduce some of the symptoms associated with Parkinson's disease.1 Medtronic DBS Therapy is currently approved to treat Parkinson’s disease, essential tremor, dystonia,* and obsessive-compulsive disorder.* Since 1997, more than 80,000 patients worldwide have benefited from Medtronic DBS Therapy.2
+DBS has been proven to reduce some of the symptoms associated with Parkinson's disease.1 Medtronic DBS Therapy is currently approved to treat Parkinson’s disease, essential tremor, dystonia,* and obsessive-compulsive disorder.* Since 1997, more than 100,000 patients worldwide have received Medtronic DBS Therapy.2

 Questions and Answers